Rodomaxi2/prueba-portfolio/content/pages/posts/quote-machine.md

 content_img_path: /images/quote.webp
 thumb_img_path: /images/quote-61c646e6.webp
 ---
-Here you can see a wide range of quotes from different characters.
+Here you can see a wide range of quotes from different characters and share them on Twitter.

 [See more.](https://codepen.io/rodomaxi/pen/zYzKbMy)